-G6: Certify Adherence to OpenChain Requirements
+G-Goal 6: Certify Adherence to OpenChain Requirements

-6.1 In order for an organization to be OpenChain certified, it must affirm that it has a FOSS program that meets the criteria described in this OpenChain Specification version 1.1.
+6.1 In order for an organization to be OpenChain Certified, it must affirm that it has a FOSS management program that meets the criteria described in this OpenChain Specification version 1.2.

-□ 6.1.1 The organization affirms that a program exists that meets all the requirements of this OpenChain Specification version 1.1.
+☐ 6.1.1 An affirmation of the existence of The organization affirms that a FOSS management program exists-that meets all the requirements of this OpenChain Specification version 1.2.